18F/handbook/_pages/how-we-work/tools/zoom.md

 first served" scenario.
 Zoom meetings are tracked on a Google Calendar called "Zoom Scheduling."

 On the morning of your meeting, Infrastructure will promote your account to Pro Status.
 If there are multiple meetings scheduled that day, your account will be promoted as soon as the Pro account is available.
-For scheduling purposes, we try schedule 30 minutes on each side of the requested time.
-This will allow you ample setup time as well as padding in the event that your meeting runs long.
+We try to schedule 30 minutes on each side of the requested time to allow you ample setup time as well as padding in the event that your meeting runs long.
 If no one is scheduled after you, you will likely remain in Pro status until the following morning.

 To schedule a meeting, please post your request in [#wg-videoconf](https://gsa-tts.slack.com/messages/wg-videoconf).
 The request should include the date, time, and applicable time zone.
 If your meeting is recurring,